 Self-supervised learning does not remove the need for labeled data, but it greatly reduces the need for it and makes it practical to deploy deep learning models for use cases in which labeled data is (very) limited.

 And this is exactly why it might be the key to unlock the promises of deep learning in real-world applications and for the industry.
-Think about it, since the digital revolution began, companies have been collecting tons of proprietary data in the hope of profiting from it in the future.
+Since the digital revolution began, companies have been collecting tons of proprietary data in the hope of profiting from it in the future.
 However, they don’t know what to do with it so far as most of it is messy, unstructured, and most importantly unlabeled.
 Bringing self-supervised learning in the equation could help unleash the latent value from these tons of data.

 The state of self-supervised learning in 2021